PriyanshuRaj213/Disney-Hotstar-Clone/README.md

 # Disney-Hotstar-Clone
 In this project , I created a clone of the popular streaming service Disney+ using HTML, CSS, and JavaScript.
-Major steps included create the interface, populate it with content, and to add some basic functionality.
+Major steps included creating the interface, populating it with content, and to add some basic functionality.
 This project helped me learn how to create a web application from scratch.
 So feel free to go through this clone of Disney+ and provide feedback !

 Used the following technologies: